| | |

 Preheat the oven to 400 degrees.

-Combine the cumin, paprika, coriander, garlic powder, chili powder, oregano, and onion powder together in a small bowl; mix well.
+Make the dry rub by combining the cumin, paprika, coriander, garlic powder, chili powder, oregano, and onion powder; mix well.

 Baked Southwest Buttermilk Chicken Thighs